 - GIS Database Development

-CSE’s Coast Guard certified captain, Drew Giles, pilots the RV Southern Echo for offshore data collection.
+CSE’s U.S. Coast Guard licensed captain, Drew Giles (50 GRT Master #272015), pilots the RV Southern Echo for offshore data collection.
 RV Southern Echo is a 24 foot Tuff Boat Great White with a custom welded aluminum hull with twin 90 Honda outboards.
-A fully enclosed cabin and spacious working deck allow our crew to survey, deploy gauges, and collect samples in a comfortable and controlled manner.
+A fully enclosed pilot house and spacious working deck allow our crew to survey, deploy gauges, and collect samples in a comfortable and controlled manner.

 CSE’s field data collection, equipment, and in-house capabilities focus on three critical aspects of coastal engineering: